syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

   intending to run the Promise workload.
 - An API exposing to the user of the Platform the configuration options they have when requesting the service provided by the Promise.
-- A series of workflows that need to be executed to fulfill the Promise and create the service.
+- A series of Workflows that need to be executed to fulfil the Promise and create the service.

 <details>